jqwik-team/jqwik/docs/user-guide.md

 instead of using _jqwik_'s built-in ones.
 BTW, '@Example' is nothing but a plain annotation using `@Property` as "meta"-annotation.

+The drawback of self-made annotations is that they do not forward their parameters to meta-annotations, which constrains their applicability to simple cases.

 ## Glossary